IslandNet (INL) – Terms and Conditions of Services

 6. General security breach detected in customer network

-The Security Operations Centre (SOC) escalation process will take same process and format as stated below for the Network Operations Centre.
+The Security Operations Centre (SOC) escalation process will take the same process and format as stated below for the Network Operations Centre.
 Small differences may exist with regards to the way in which customers are more likely to always be notified by the SOC with regards to a security risk detected.
-Escalation process will then begin from this point.
-Customer may also fully utilize the provided online client portal to open service tickets on their own or view existing tickets that are being worked on by the SOC on the customer behalf.
+The escalation process will then begin from this point.
+Customer may also fully utilize the provided online client portal to open service tickets on their own or view existing tickets that are being worked on by the SOC on the customer`s behalf.

 Response Time – Onsite

 Provided that the problem is within the scope of the INL core network, INL guarantees a maximum problem resolution time of three (3) hours from the time of arrival to the problem location.
-Direct Lightning hits, Earthquakes, Hurricanes, and other acts of God can delay the resolution time due to issues that prevent INL from getting to the problem destination such as obstructions in roads, damage to physical tower, or other severe infrastructure damages that are typically caused by Acts of God.
+Direct Lightning hits, Earthquakes, Hurricanes, and other acts of God can delay the resolution time due to issues that prevent INL from getting to the problem destination such as obstructions in roads, damage to the physical tower, or other severe infrastructure damages that are typically caused by Acts of God.

 Service Call Charges: